James Stewart, 1st Earl of Moray

 James Stewart, 1st Earl of Moray (c.
 1531 – 23 January 1570) was a member of the House of Stewart as the illegitimate son of James V of Scotland.
 At times a supporter of his half-sister Mary, Queen of Scots, he was the regent of Scotland for his half-nephew, the infant James VI, from 1567 until his assassination in 1570.
 He was the first head of government to be assassinated with a firearm.

 Early life

 Moray was born in about 1531, an illegitimate child of King James V of Scotland and his mistress Lady Margaret Erskine, daughter of John Erskine, 5th Lord Erskine, and wife of Sir Robert Douglas of Lochleven.

 On 31 August 1536, he received a royal charter granting the lands of Tantallon and others.
-James was appointed Prior of St Andrews, Fife, in 1538.
+In 1538, following the death of Alexander Stewart, James was appointed Prior of St Andrews, Fife.
 This position supplied his income.
 Clothes for "lord James of Sanctandrois" and his brothers were made by the king's tailor, Thomas Arthur.

 Lord James and his half-brother James Stewart, Commendator of Kelso and Melrose were at school in St Andrews when James V died in 1542.
 In June 1543, the Regent Arran sent the Laird of Grange to collect them and take them to Linlithgow Palace.
 Instead, Robert Douglas took Lord James to Lochleven Castle.

+During the war between England and Scotland known as the Rough Wooing, it was suggested Lord James might be recruited as an ally to Edward VI.
+In October 1548, Thomas Smith wrote to the Duke of Somerset proposing sending a ring or brooch as a token.
+A letter was sent to him in Edward's name, arguing the French could not be good allies to Scotland.
+Lord James did not reply.